hashicorp/consul-helm/CONTRIBUTING.md

   then perhaps it could be tested by either a unit test in this repository or a test in the [consul-k8s](https://github.com/hashicorp/consul-k8s) repository.
-* Is the test you're going to write for a feature that is scoped to one of the underlying componenets of this Helm chart, either Consul itself of consul-k8s?
+* Is the test you're going to write for a feature that is scoped to one of the underlying componenets of this Helm chart, either Consul itself or consul-k8s?
 In that case, it should be tested there rather than in the Helm chart.
   For example, we don't expect acceptance tests to include all the permutations of the consul-k8s commands and their respective flags.
 Something like that should be tested in the consul-k8s repository.